-Let's revisit the example from Chapter 1, Fundamental Concepts.
+For this chapter, we'll go back to the same example from Chapter 1, Fundamental Concepts.
 Remember that you and your collaborator, Sally, are sharing a repository that contains two projects, paint and calc.
 Notice that in Figure 4.2, "Starting repository layout", however, each project directory now contains subdirectories named trunk and branches.
 The reason for this will soon become clear.